hishizuka/pizero_bikecomputer/README.md

 Adafuit circuitpython library is required except some sensors(\*1).
 Refer to learing page of each sensors.

+If you use Sparkfun Qwiic or Adafruit STEMMA QT sensors, [SparkFun Qwiic SHIM for Raspberry Pi](https://www.sparkfun.com/products/15794) is very useful for connecting sensors.

 ### pressure, temperature

 for altitude, grade, and total ascent/descent